 Is it better to use cash or credit in Italy?
 You will want both, so take a debit and a credit card.
 Although many places accept credit cards, there are still plenty of places that only take cash.
 Jump in a taxi or on a bus and expect to pull out some euro.
 Smaller vendors generally only accept cash, too, so if you want delicious gelato, a unique painting from a street fair, a panino from a local stand, or many other cheaper goods, you will need to be prepared.
 You will also want to have a credit card, too, for larger expenses or to limit the amount of cash you have on you.
 Please note that Visa & Mastercard are the most readily accepted.

 Is it cheaper to get euro in the US or in Europe?
 You do not need to exchange money before you go.
 Banks in the States generally tack on additional fees (flat rate, percentage, or higher than normal exchange rate) to exchange your money for you.
-There are ATMs at the airports, so you can get money right when you get to Italy.
+There are ATMs at the airports (but make sure to look for ones that don’t have high transaction fees), so you can get money right when you get to Italy.
 If you’re concerned and want to have enough money to cover the taxi ride and first-day essentials, then maybe take out 100€, but I wouldn’t pay the additional fees for any more.

 Should I exchange money at the airports or a currency exchange service?
 Nope.
 It’s too costly to use currency exchange stores.
 If you are worried about having cash at the end of your vacation, try to take smaller amounts out of the ATM so you only have what you expect you will need and spend down as you near the end of your trip (if you’re not planning to return to Europe in the near future).

 Can I use my ATM card in Italy?
 Yes!
 And I’ve found that the best way to get euro in Italy is to use the ATM.
 I only use ATM machines with no transaction fees—BNL is a chain that I’ve found without them.
-I go to ATMs that are attached to banks or have machines inside.
+I only use bank ATMs that are attached to the exterior of a branch or have machines inside.
 Machines within a bank have additional security which may deter those who want to attach card skimmers to the front…still look to make sure that nothing is amiss with the machine.
 Also, I only get money out when the bank is open…doing this provides me some protection in case the machine eats my card or there are other issues.
 If the bank is open, then I can ask someone to fish out my card from the machine that gobbled it up.

 - If the machine isn’t letting you get the amount you want, try typing in a lower one—you may just be asking for more than its limit.